Telehealth from pre-pandemic to now

 Pre-pandemic, 56.4% didn’t think telehealth would provide the same level of care as in-person visits.
 Now, 79.95% believe telemedicine can deliver high-quality care and 74.25% are willing to share health data from digital fitness trackers or smart devices with physicians.

-What's next for telehealth?
+What's next in the adoption of telehealth?

 In December 2020, CMS moved to permanently expand telehealth by adding 60 services to the Medicare telehealth list that will continue to be covered after the public health emergency.
 CMS also said at the time it would consider adding more in the future.

-Though efforts are still being made to permanently expand Medicare telehealth services nationally, many states are moving on their own to make telehealth coverage permanent.
+Though efforts are still being made to permanently expand Medicaretelehealth services nationally, many states are moving on their own to make telehealth coverage permanent.

 For instance, check out the bipartisan Protecting Rural Telehealth Access Act, introduced in June 2021.

 Interested to hear more about telehealth?
-Check out our free ebook, Telehealth: From the Boom to What’s Next.
+Check out our free ebook, Telehealth: From the Boom to What’s Next .

 What is Rivet?